 LyX is an open-source, full-featured document processor that has all the advantages of LaTeX (structured approach, seamless citations, cross-referencing, indexing, etc.) and is built closely on top of LaTeX but offers an easy to use, graphical interface.
 You don't need to know as much LaTeX code in order to use it.

 Link to the LyX template developed by Christopher P. Barrington-Leigh:

 Note: the Faculty of Graduate and Postdoctoral Studies offers this link for information only.
 Requirements have changed since the template was developed, and using it does not guarantee a successful submission.
 We are not able to offer technical assistance.

-Many thanks to Christopher P. Barrington-Leigh for creation and ongoing development of the LyX template.
+Many thanks to Christopher P. Barrington-Leigh for creation of the LyX template.